adonisjs/v5-docs/content/guides/auth/custom-user-provider.md

 ---

 #### findById
 Find a user by their unique id.
-This method must return an instance of the ProviderUser](#provideruser-class) class.
+This method must return an instance of the [ProviderUser](#provideruser-class) class.

 ---